Dmumladz3/Epam-course-module1/modules/28. Spring MVC/Homework.md

 8. Implement integration tests for Booking service controllers using  MockMVC framework.
 (10 points)

-Extra mile(optional, should be done when previous items are complete) (40 points):
+Extra mile(optional, should be done when previous items are complete):

     Update your application using spring boot instead of the current implementation.